- About Us

 - Assistance finding local resources

-- Monthly reimbursement to meet the child’s needs plus assistance with back-to-school supplies and holiday gifts
+- Bi-monthly reimbursement to meet the child’s needs plus assistance with back-to-school supplies and holiday gifts

 Resources to Learn More